Weymouth and Portland National Sailing Academy: Osprey Quay

 In November 2007, the South West Regional Development Agency signed a deal with Sutton Harbour Group to construct a 3 ha year-round tourist and leisure complex in Osprey Quay, between Portland Castle and the academy.
 The £30 million scheme, called Castle Court, includes a hotel, apartments, public areas, a restaurant, shops and other employment space, and is expected to create 300 jobs.
 A permanent base for the Royal Yachting Association's senior, youth, junior and paralympic national sailing squads is to be provided.

 Events

-Since opening the academy has hosted national and international sailing events, including the J/24 World Championships in 2005, staging trials for the 2004 Athens Olympics, the ISAF World Championship 2006, the BUCS Fleet Racing Championships, and the RYA Youth National Championships.
+Since opening the academy has hosted national and international sailing events, including the J/24 World Championship in 2005, staging trials for the 2004 Athens Olympics, the 2006 ISAF Youth Sailing World Championships, the BUCS Fleet Racing Championships, the Sail for Gold regatta and the RYA Youth National Championships.
 Local events are also held at the academy; nearby schools have extra-curricular sailing lessons, and in October each year WPNSA hosts Weymouth Speed Week.
 The British Olympic Sailing Team train at WPNSA.